johnwalley/allotment/README.md

 ## Getting Started

-Banderole is available from npm.
+Allotment is available from npm.

 ### Prerequisites

-Banderole has `react` and `react-dom` as peer dependencies.
+Allotment has `react` and `react-dom` as peer dependencies.

 ```sh
 yarn add react react-dom